 Foreign Brands are dominating the Chinese Sunscreen market.
 These brands hold a strong position thanks to significant investment in marketing and established word-of-mouth recommendations.

-There are several successful brands on the market such as Anessa, Clarins, Lancome, SK-II, Pola, Bioré, Mantholatum, Eau Thermale Avene, Innisfree and Vichy brand.
+There are several successful brands on the market such as Anessa, Clarins, Lancome, SK-II, Pola, Bioré, Mantholatum, Eau Thermale Avene, Innisfree, and Vichy brand.

-Although the sun protection products market is still dominated by international brands, however, by relying on new marketing strategies such as Douyin, the Chinese short-video platform, some niche brands have gained a lot of success recently, such as ISDIN from Spain. , Mistine from Thailand, RE: CIPE from South Korea.
+Although the sun protection products market is still dominated by international brands, however, by relying on new marketing strategies such as Douyin, the Chinese short-video platform, some niche brands have gained a lot of success recently, such as ISDIN from Spain, Mistine from Thailand, RE: CIPE from South Korea.
 Some domestic brands like Gozi also performed well in the competition.

-What are sunscreens regulations in China?
+What are the regulations for sunscreen in China?

-In China, sunscreen products are regulated as special use cosmetics.
+In China, sunscreen products are regulated as special-use cosmetics.
 Manufacturers/importers of sunscreens shall apply for registration with the National Medical Products Administration prior to manufacture or import.